NBA Rumors: Kevin Love-For-Andrew Wiggins Trade Could Happen Again In 2020 Offseason

 In 2014, Kevin Love and Andrew Wiggins headlined the blockbuster deal between the Minnesota Timberwolves and the Cleveland Cavaliers.
 Love was sent to Cleveland to serve as the third fiddle behind LeBron James and Kyrie Irving, while the arrival of Wiggins in Minnesota gave them a young and promising talent to jumpstart a rebuild.
 Six years after the famous transaction, Love and Wiggins could be part of another huge trade this fall.

-In a recent article, Chase Hughes of NBC Sports included the Love-for-Wiggins trade in the list of potential deals that he expects to take place in the 2020 offseason.
-If the trade becomes a reality, Hughes believes that it would be beneficial for Love, Wiggins, the Cavaliers, and the Warriors.
+In a recent article, Chase Hughes of NBC Sports included the Love-for-Wiggins trade in the list of potential deals he expects to take place in the 2020 offseason.
+If it becomes a reality, Hughes believes it would be beneficial for all involved.

 “Wiggins could go back to Cleveland where he was drafted first overall in 2014 and only played a few Summer League games with the team before he was shipped to the Timberwolves.
 The Cavs are light at the wing position and could use another athlete to run the fastbreak with their two recently drafted guards — Darius Garland and Collin Sexton.
 While Cleveland wouldn’t get the first-round pick they might covet in a Love deal, they would get younger with Wiggins, who is still only 25 and not yet in his prime.”